orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 ---
-title: Event Marketing Plan for EURETINA 2024
+title: How to Prepare a SaaS AI Startup to Trade Show Abroad- Event Marketing Plan Demonstration for a Fictional AI Medtech Startup Based in Switzerland
 date: 2024-07-31
 categories: [Event Marketing]
-tags: [event marketing, b2b, trade show] #TAG names should always be lowercase
+tags: [event marketing, outbound marketing, trade show] #TAG names should always be lowercase
 description: Medivista AG, a pioneering (and fictional) startup founded in 2024 in Lausanne, specializes in cutting-edge AI-powered medical image analysis and patient profile management services.
 As a B2B Event Manager, I’ll showcase my strategies at Euretina 2024 to amplify our presence in the ophthalmology sector, detailing our meticulous event marketing management plan to ensure a powerful impact.
 image: event/euretina/1_Medivista in Euretina 2024.jpg
 ---